Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What is the Medicare donut hole (coverage gap)?

-The Medicare Part D donut hole, which existed from 2006 (when the Medicare Part D began) through 2024, referred to the coverage gap in your Medicare Part D prescription drug benefit – the point where your prescription drug expenses exceeded the initial coverage limit of your plan, but had not yet reached the catastrophic coverage level.
+The Medicare Part D “donut hole,” which existed from 2006 (when the Medicare Part D began) through 2024, referred to the coverage gap in the Part D prescription drug benefit.
+This gap existed after an enrollee’s prescription drug costs exceeded the initial coverage limit (an amount set each year by CMS), but had not yet reached the catastrophic coverage level.